yuzuha48/RecipeShare/README.md

 ## Getting Started

-To get started with WanderGuide, follow these steps:
+To get started with RecipeShare, follow these steps:
 1. Clone this repository to your local machine:
    - git clone https://github.com/yuzuha48/RecipeShare
 2. Navigate to the project directory: